pwaring/flossuk-newsletter/2016/content/flossuk/secretariat.md

 The event was kindly sponsored by Google, CHEF, ELIGO Recruitment and our Sponsor members SUSE and 2nd Quadrant Ltd.

-Our next event is the BarCamp - see page ........
+Our next event is the BarCamp.
 This annual event is again being held in Birmingham.

 Please note our Annual General Meeting will be held in London on Wednesday 21st